Beaufort8/follow_tags/README.md

 # Follow Tags for Elgg 1.8

-Follow Tags is a plugin for Elgg to provide users the opportunity to follow Tags.
-Users can select some tags and the activity stream only shows content wich is matching.
+This plugin allow users to follow tags.
+Users can select any tag which is filtered and displayed in the Activity Stream.
+The user is notified when new content is matching.
-Users get notified when matching content is published

 ## Features

-* Add 'My Tags'  tab at the activity-stream
+* Add 'My Tags' to the Activity tabs
-* User friendly tags-input-field with autocompletion
+* Input-fields with user friendly autocompletion
-* Add FollowTags menu-item  Settings sidebar-menu
-* Notifications.
+* User-notification
-* Language support (english/german)
+* Language support en, de included
+* Version Elgg 1.8

 ## Installation

-Copy the Follow-Tags folder in your '/mod' directory and activate the plugin.
+Copy the plugin-folder in your '/mod' directory and activate the plugin.

-## Admin settings
+## Admin-settings

-##### Settings for autocomplete

- * autocomplete  Enable or disable autocomplete for tags-ipnut
+ * Enable/disable autocomplete for tag-fields
- * minChar The minimum number of characters a user must type before a search is performed
+ * minimum number of characters a user must type before a search is performed
- * threshold  How many times a tag should be used
+ * tag-threshold for autocomplete-selection
- * defaultTags  Default Tags for autocomplete
+ * additional default Tags for autocomplete

-## User settings
+## User-settings

-##### Autocomplete

-**My Tags** = Tags-input-field for setting up the FollowTags
+ * Follow Tags

-**Notification** = User can select if they want to get notification

-* FollowTags Notification use the user notification method(s).
+ * User can select if they want to get notification (FollowTags Notification use the user notification methods)

 ## ToDo

-##### Groups Notification

-When new tagged content is added to a group where users are mebemers of.
+ * When new tagged content is added to a group where users are mebemers of.
 They should only notified once.
-Group Notification or Follow Tags Notification
+ * Group Notification or Follow Tags Notification

-##### AJAX
+ * Better Ajax-Support for autocomplete